bernhardAxonIvy/doc/source/concepts/3rd-party-integration/restapi.rst

 The Java API specification for RESTful Web Services is called `JAX-RS
 <https://docs.oracle.com/javaee/7/api/javax/ws/rs/package-summary.html#package.description>`__.
-It provides portable APIs for developing, exposing and accessing web applications designed and implemented in compliance with principles of REST architectural style.
+It provides portable APIs for developing, exposing and accessing web applications designed and implemented in compliance with principles of the REST architectural style.

 |axon-ivy| uses the reference implementation libraries of JAX-RS called `Jersey